dandyZicky/httpd-c/README.md

 # httpd-c
-~~My journey on learning networking basics~~ An attempt to learn how does a HTTP server operates.
+~~My journey on learning networking basics~~ An attempt to learn how does an HTTP server operates.

 Right now, I have implemented how to:
   - [x] program sockets